blackchip-org/pac8/monitor.md

 ### s

-**Step** through the instruction by executing the next instruction and then halting the CPU.
+**Step** through by executing the next instruction and then halting the CPU.

 ### t